 My name is Craig Uffman.
 Prior to completing a Ph.D in theological ethics at Durham University, I received my M.Div at the Duke Divinity School, Duke University, in Durham, NC.
 Many years before that, I studied economics at the United States Naval Academy in Annapolis, MD.
 I served as a nuclear submarine officer, and ultimately became president of a high technology company in Baton Rouge, LA.
 Along the way, I authored a book on small business lending in the credit union industry.
 While discerning a call to ordained ministry, I served in a variety of lay leadership positions and taught adult Sunday School for over twenty years,

 I became the tenth rector of St Thomas’ Episcopal Church of Rochester, NY in September of 2010.
 My wife and I are avid fans of Navy, LSU, North Carolina, and Duke sports, and I train for triathlon and marathon in my spare time.

-In the past few years, I’ve sensed a call to support and extend my teaching ministry in the parish by writing more.
+In the past few years, I’ve sensed a call to support and extend my teaching ministry by writing more.
 My dialogue with my Covenant colleagues and posts on the Covenant blog are partial responses to that call.